sbng/hotcorners/README.md

-# Hot corner implementation on linux without gnome
+# Hot corner implementation on linux without gnome desktop
-Hot corners are define as x-axis = 0 or y-axis - 0 base on the mouse pointer cordinates.
+Hot corners are define as x-axis = 0 or y-axis = 0 base on the mouse pointer cordinates.
 Upon registering the requirement coordinate of 0 (x-axis or y-axis), a shell script will executed.

 ## Requirments
 - python3